statesofpop/roon-yamaha/README.md

 ### why?

-on fixed-volume connections (like hdmi) this extension let's you access the receiver's volume and mute controls.
+on fixed-volume connections (like hdmi) this extension lets you access the receiver's volume and mute controls.

 ### how to use